 A chain is only as strong as its weakest link may sound cliché – but it is very true, especially when it comes to your online operations.
 As a business, you may be striving to design or develop new technology and applications to maintain a competitive edge.
 However, a millisecond of latency can cost you millions of dollars in lost sales.
-Even for a mid-sized business entity, a minute of downtime can result in about $9,000 in losses.

 But losses aren’t the only problem that you will have to contend with; you also are likely to suffer a dent in your reputation.
 Downtime can have a tremendous negative impact on the way your clients perceive your business.
 That goes for small businesses as well as large ones and anything in between.
 Think about what happened to Amazon and its AWS platform.
 Although the company is one of the most prominent players in the field, it still suffered a hit to its reputation following several outages and relatively low SLA of 99.99% which translates to about 52.56 minutes of downtime in one year.

 Server downtime can happen when the server hosting a site goes down because of things like cyber-attack, human error, power failures, natural disasters or hardware/software failures.
 Backups are also a common cause for downtime.
 In fact, some hosting companies take websites offline during backups, causing tremendous downtimes in the process.